jdtsmith/indent-bars/README.md

   :hook ((python-mode yaml-mode) . indent-bars-mode)) ; or whichever modes you prefer
 ```

-*Note*: For `indent-bars` to work, your port and version of emacs must correctly support the `:stipple` face attribute.
+*Note*: For `indent-bars` to work, your port and version of emacs must correctly support the `:stipple` face attribute.  **Most do.**

 - All known UNIX/GNU Linux versions support stipples.
-- On Mac, only the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/src/master/) port has stipple support (most easily installed [with brew](https://github.com/railwaycat/homebrew-emacsmacport)).
+- On Mac, the [emacs-mac](https://bitbucket.org/mituharu/emacs-mac/src/master/) port has stipple support (most easily installed [with brew](https://github.com/railwaycat/homebrew-emacsmacport)).
-- Windows Emacs does not support stipples.
+- Windows Emacs does not apparently support stipples.

 Please [open an issue](../../issues) with any updates/corrections to this list.
 If you'd like to determine if stipples are working correctly in your version of emacs, evaluate: